 - In a medium sized pot, cook the shells according to the package directions.
 Drain and put back into the pot.

 - In a saucepan, melt butter or margarine over medium heat.
 Stir in enough flour to make a roux.
-Add milk to roux slowly, stirring constantly.
+Add milk and half and half to roux slowly, stirring constantly.
 Stir in cheeses, spices and cook over low heat until cheese is melted and the sauce is a little thick.
 Pour the sauce of over the shells and stir until well blended.
 Serve immediately.